Adam Rang: Why I’m joining Unicount

 Unicount has been developed on the Estonian state’s X-road digital infrastructure, which connects Unicount to the Business Register via an API.
 Anyone can register a company directly through the state Business Register if they wish, but Unicount offers more.

-Unicount is incredibly user-friendly, has plenty of useful guidance (in English, Estonian or Russian) and also offers access to the private sector tools and services needed to fully complete the process of setting up a company, including a virtual office and contact person.
+Unicount is incredibly user-friendly, has plenty of useful guidance (in English, French, Spanish, German Turkish, Estonian or Russian) and also offers access to the services needed to run a remote company, including a virtual office and accounting.

-It’s your choice though.
-If you don’t live in Estonia then the virtual office and contact person is mandatory, but everything else is optional — including an accounting subscription.
+If you don’t live in Estonia then the virtual office subscription is your only choice, but everything else is optional — including an accounting subscription.
 We know that many e-residents may wish to register their company before they can start trading and so don’t need to do much accounting (or pay the bills for it) yet.
 Many others will start with a low trading volume and may therefore only require support with their annual report — not monthly VAT reporting that is only mandatory when taxable turnover is above €40,000 per calendar year.

-At present, Unicount is available for solo entrepreneurs due to API limits.
-However, Estonia’s new e-notary service under development makes it easier for solo entrepreneurs to add an additional shareholder after starting a company without the need to travel to Estonia or transfer power of attorney.
+At present, the Unicount formation service is available for solo entrepreneurs due to API limits.
+However, it is easy to add additional shareholders after starting a company without the need to travel to Estonia or get e-resident cards for every minor shareholder.

 You may have seen Unicount in the news last week because the first ever company was registered with Smart-ID through Unicount.
 Smart-ID is a great option for e-residents because you can authenticate your identity and digitally sign documents using your mobile phone or tablet, instead of plugging your card into a computer.
 Most Estonians have already switched to using their phones.